Send Facebook Group Posts to Airtable

 Use one of these to get a webhook URL, then connect it to Airtable:

-- Zapier: Trigger = Webhooks by Zapier (Catch Hook).
+• Zapier: Trigger = Webhooks by Zapier (Catch Hook).
 Action = Airtable → Create Record.
-Map our payload fields to your Airtable columns.
+Map the incoming fields to your Airtable columns.

-- Make.com: First module = Webhooks (Custom webhook).
+• Make.com: First module = Webhooks (Custom webhook).
 Second module = Airtable → Create a Record.
-Map
+Map data.* to your table.

 Copy the webhook URL from your chosen tool and paste it into Groups Watcher as your webhook URL (campaign or Pro plan setup).
 Each new post will trigger the automation and add a row to your Airtable table.